mathewgomas-alfred/mathewgomas.io/reference_manual/tools/gradient_draw.rst

     Controls how smooth is the border between repetitions.

     * A value equal to 0 means there is no smoothing.
 The border is aliased.
-    * A value greater than 0 teels Krita how much pixels to each side of the border should be smoothed.
+    * A value greater than 0 tells Krita how many pixels to each side of the border should be smoothed.

     .. figure:: /images/gradients/gradient_painter/antialias_threshold.png